AapoSoukkio/AapoSoukkio/README.md

 ## How to reach me 📫

 - 🤝  connect with me on linkedin: https://www.linkedin.com/in/aapo-soukkio-a132b2244/
-- 📧  send me an email: aapo.soukkio@edu.savonia.fi
+- 📧  send me an email: aapo.soukkio@gmail.com
 - 📱   Give me a call: (+358)452334618

 ## 🧰🔧 My toolkit